 <<mental diversion, avoidance>>

-In the drudgery or hassles of life, when hurt or emotionally drained, we can either fall prey to self-pity or else visualize more pleasant circumstances, free of what currently restricts or holds us confined.
-Do I withdraw into isolation, indulge in wrong thoughts, words, actions, eating habits or other destructive vices when feeling down?
-Aimless shopping, drink, pornography, video games and being workaholics are some of the common means people use to try to find relief by disassociating from the unpleasant aspects of life.
-It is also a tendency of humanity to try to drown out the conviction of our conscience and the Holy Spirit through busyness.
+This can be described as the habitual diversion of the mind to purely imaginative activity or entertainment as an escape from reality or routine.
+Thus in the drudgery or hassles of life, when hurt or emotionally drained, we can be tempted to fall prey to self-pity or else visualize more pleasant circumstances, free of what currently restricts or holds us confined.
+Do I ignore and avoid undesirable realities and responsibilities by withdrawing into isolation, indulge in wrong thoughts, words, actions, eating habits or other destructive vices when feeling down?
+Such behaviour can be seen as laziness and passivity (Prov 24:30,31).
+Aimless shopping, resorting to drink, pornography, playing video games and being workaholics are some of the common means people use to try to find relief by drowning out or disassociating from the unpleasant aspects of life, with bondage to addiction often being the result.
+It is also a tendency of humanity to try to ignore or eliminate the conviction of their conscience and the Holy Spirit through busyness.

 Life must be faced – take steps to either change or accept it